GianlucaGuarini/Tocca.js/README.md

 ## Changelog

+### 0.0.7
+ - nothing important (just a workaround to fix the tests on the motherfucker Phantomjs)

 ### 0.0.6
  - bugfix: do not set the mouse event listeners on any touch device and vice versa
  - added: new JUST_ON_TOUCH_DEVICES option to block all the Tocca.js events on the no-touch devices